-Statoil's Natural Science Award is a part of the educational section of Statoil's Heroes of Tomorrow sponsorship programme.
+Statoil's Natural Science Award forms part of the educational section of Statoil's Heroes of Tomorrow sponsorship programme.
 We wish to stimulate young people's interest and curiosity in technology and science subjects.

 The Heroes of Tomorrow programme is all about encouraging young people who have the ability and the willingness to think outside the box, plus the skills and stamina to work hard in order to achieve outstanding results.